In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Thinly slice the mushrooms.

 In a large ovenproof frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the onion and mushrooms, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
 Working in batches if needed, stir in the kale and cook until starting to wilt, about 1 minute.

-Cook the eggs in purgatory; finish the hash
+Cook the eggs in purgatory; finish the dish

 Transfer to the oven and cook until the whites have set, the yolks are slightly runny, and your protein is cooked through, 6 to 8 minutes.
 If you prefer firmer yolks, cook for 1 to 2 minutes longer.
 Remove from the oven and season to taste with salt and pepper.

-Transfer the hash and eggs to individual bowls and serve.
+Divide the vegetables, sauce, and eggs between individual bowls and serve.

 - Measure the oil for cooking the vegetables.